Red Light District Orderlies: Initial murders

 The initial murders were committed solely by Kopay and Turochkin, with the first victim being a young woman, aged approximately between 20 and 25 years of age.
 She was a prostitute often seen around one of Almaty's red-light districts, on the intersection between Seyfullina and Kramskoy Streets near the Almaty-1 railway station.
 Kopay stopped his car near the woman, paid her 500 tenge for her services and then brought her to the apartment, where Turochkin was waiting for them.

 After having sex with the woman, the two men decided to rob her, as they were in dire need of money.
 Once the woman went into the bathroom, Kopay and Turochkin attacked her and stabbed her to death, after which they dismembered the body using various tools.
 They subsequently made kebab from her meat and ate it, after which they disposed of the other remains into several garbage cans on Maulenova Street.
 The larger bones were disposed of elsewhere, with different sources claiming that it was either into a septic tank at the intersection of Al-Farabi–Markova Streets, or put in a bag near the intersection of Al-Farabi–Shashkina Streets.

 According to a later interview given by Kopay, the murder occurred as follows:

 When she went to wash, I had some terrible anger.
 I took a knife from the kitchen, sharpened it, then went into the bathroom, took the girl with my left hand by the chin, and with my right hand I cut her throat.
 But, apparently, not quite well, she managed to say: "Do not kill me, I have two children."
 But it was too late.
 I grabbed her by the throat and held her against the wall until she died.
 We kept some of the meat.
 We decided to see what it tasted like.
 We took it and went to my mother's house, who lived with my sisters and brother.
 There we marinated the meat, and in the evening we made shashlik, saying that we had killed a stray dog.
 We also invited a neighbor to eat.
 He came over.

 The second victim of the two killers was a mutual acquaintance named Alina Slivnaya-Merkulova.
 In early July 1998, the woman came to visit Kopay, where they all talked together and drank vodka.
 At some point, a quarrel arose between them, during which either Kopay himself or Turochkin strangled Slivnaya-Merkulova, but both later denied responsibility.
 According to Turochkin, the woman was accidentally cut while fighting with Kopay after he threw a shot glass at her – while the glass did not hit her, it instead broke into a nearby radiator, the shards of which led to the supposed cut.
-Tired of the ordeal, the trio went went to sleep.
+Tired of the ordeal, the trio went to sleep.
 On the following morning, the brothers found her dead in a pool of her own blood, supposedly due to a hemorrhage.
 They then dismembered the body and discarded the remains in a garbage can.